genomic-medicine-sweden/Twist_Solid/docs/dna_snv_indels.md

 * time: "48:00:00"

 ### GATK Mutect2 merging
-The stats file from GATK Mutect2 calling are merge with **GATK MergeMutectStats** v4.1.9.0 and the vcf files are merged with **bcftools concat** v1.15.
+The stats file from GATK Mutect2 calling are merge with **[GATK MergeMutectStats](https://gatk.broadinstitute.org/hc/en-us/articles/360035531132--How-to-Call-somatic-mutations-using-GATK4-Mutect2)** v4.1.9.0 and the vcf files are merged with **bcftools concat** v1.15.

 ### GATK Mutect2 vcf soft filtering
-Merged Mutect2 vcf files are softfiltered with **GATK FilterMutectCalls** v4.1.9.0 which puts filter flags in the vcf FILTER column.
+Merged Mutect2 vcf files are softfiltered with **[GATK FilterMutectCalls](https://gatk.broadinstitute.org/hc/en-us/articles/360035531132--How-to-Call-somatic-mutations-using-GATK4-Mutect2)** v4.1.9.0 which puts filter flags in the vcf FILTER column.

 ### GATK Mutect2 vcf hard filtering
-Hardfilter Mutect2 vcf files based on the FILTER flags.
+Hardfilter Mutect2 vcf files based on the FILTER flags using an **in-house script**.
 Keep only variants flagged as:

 * PASS
 * multiallelic

 ### Vardict variant calling
-SNVs and INDELs are called by Vardict on individual chromosome bamfiles.
+SNVs and INDELs are called by **[Vardict](https://github.com/AstraZeneca-NGS/VarDict)** on individual chromosome bamfiles.

 **References**